ReadingAndThinking.com

 Dad, he quietly retracted into the water like a crocodile, but he felt proud in his heart.
 Killing me.
 He also said that after becoming a father, he became much more timid.

 He was afraid of flying and investing in the stock market.
 He was no longer as open as I once was to helping out people.
-I don't know, especially when those people need a bath. " I understand this after knowing that their family lives in Berkeley.
+I don't know, especially when those people need a bath. " I understood this after knowing that their family lives in Berkeley.

-All in all, when there are no children, One has nothing to lose.
-After having children, One will be afraid that anything will go wrong and there will be such a big responsibility to bear.
+All in all, when there are no children, one has nothing to lose.
+After having children, one will be afraid that anything will go wrong, and there will be such a big responsibility to bear.

-What impressed me the most was that he said he wrote this book because he always writes down things immediately after they happen, otherwise even very dramatic plots and feelings will be quickly forgotten.
+What impressed me the most was that he said he wrote this book because he always writes down things immediately after they happen, otherwise, even very dramatic plots and feelings will be quickly forgotten.
 Memory loss is the key to human reproduction.

 But the main reason is "this persistent and disturbing gap between what I was meant to feel overcome with joy. 'it's a boy! you must be so happy!'-I often felt puzzled.
 (I shouldn't be just as happy if it was a girl?)
 Expected to feel outraged, I often felt secretly pleased; expected to feel worried, I often felt indifferent. ('It's just a little blood.')